Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Introduction

 In the last decade, many significant developments in OT have taken place.
 New mathematical formulations, highly scalable algorithms (coping with datasets with millions of samples), interactions with deep learning, the rise of learned neural solvers, and empirical advancements in domain adaptation and generative modeling are a few developments to name.
-These developments call for a refreshed review of the field that sheds light on recent developments and identifies emerging trends and paradigms.
-The previous excellent reviews (Fig.~\ref{fig:rel_surveys}) either have a narrow coverage of OT in machine learning or a specialized coverage irrelevant to machine learning.
+These developments call for a refreshed review of the field that sheds light on recent developments and identifies emerging trends and paradigms. \marginpar{R1} \hypertarget{r11}{\rother{On one hand, there are excellent textbooks \cite{Peyre2018ComputationalTransport, Santambrogio15} that discuss the computational aspects of OT in great detail.
+However, their discussions of OT applications in ML and its scalability are dated.}} \rtypo{On the other hand, the existing review papers} (Fig.~\ref{fig:rel_surveys}) either have a narrow coverage of OT in machine learning or a specialized coverage irrelevant to machine learning.
 Our goal is to present a timely and comprehensive survey of the important topic of OT and OT applications in modern machine learning.

-We summarize the contributions of this work as follows: \begin{enumerate} \item We present a comprehensive survey on the topic of OT with a focus on the applied side of the literature in a way that best targets the machine learning research audience. \item We compose a high-level view that organizes the techniques in literature for addressing the scalability issues of optimal transport (i.e. computational and statistical challenges) in a single framework (\cref{sec:scaling_ot}). \item We highlight literature gaps and discuss promising future research directions in OT and its applications. \end{enumerate}
+We summarize the contributions of this work as follows: \begin{enumerate} \item We present a comprehensive survey on the topic of OT with a focus on the applied side of the literature in a way that best targets the machine learning research audience. \item We compose a high-level view that organizes the techniques in literature for addressing the scalability issues of optimal transport (i.e. \rtypo{computational challenges}) in a single framework (\cref{sec:scaling_ot}). \item We highlight literature gaps and discuss promising future research directions in OT and its applications. \end{enumerate}

 The remainder of this paper is organized as outlined in Fig.~\ref{fig:outline}.
 We took some efforts to make the paper self-contained.
 It is difficult to fit the OT-related optimization background into a few pages; we suggest that \cref{sec:app_optimization} can help the uninitiated readers before seeking other resources.